sodadata/docs/soda-cloud/sso.md

 7. Scroll down to **Attribute Statements** to map the following values, then click **Next** to continue.
 * map `User.GivenName` to `user.firstName`
 * map `User.FamilyName`to `user.lastName`.
-* (Optional) Follow the additional steps to enable one-way user group syncing to your SSO configuration; see [Sync user groups from Okta or Azure AD](#sync-user-groups-from-okta-or-azure-ad).
+* (Optional) Follow the additional steps to enable one-way user group syncing to your SSO configuration; [Set up user group sync in Okta](#set-up-user-group-sync-in-okta).
 8. Select the following options, then click **Finish**.
 * I'm an Okta customer adding an internal app.
 * This is an internal app that we have created. <br />